A close-up image of dandelion puffs. Diffuse sunset light is visible through the dandelion seeds. A quote by Tricia Hersey is superimposed.

 To be neurorooted is to feel grounded in your complexity.

-If you’re chronically misunderstood or invalidated, or given the message that you’re wrong or too much, it can be hard to trust yourself.
-A pine tree planted in the desert isn’t a defective cactus; it’s a pine tree not getting what it needs.
+If you’re chronically misunderstood or given the message that you’re wrong or too much, it can be hard to trust yourself.
+However, a pine tree planted in the desert isn’t a defective cactus; it’s a pine tree not getting what it needs.
 Perhaps you’re planted in the wrong soil?

-My hope is that in therapy, you can explore your needs and experiences without feeling like you need to simplify yourself or conform.
+My hope is that in therapy, you can explore your needs and experiences and develop self-trust without feeling like you need to simplify yourself or conform.

 Contact Me